ales-js/Slur-Jar/privacy-policy.md

 ## Data Collection
 Slur Jar ("the bot") may collect and store the following data:
 - User IDs
-- Usernames
+- Usernames (to make removing data manually in the database easier by searching the username instead of the user ID)
 - Message IDs / Links that contain certain keywords.
-Note that the message content itself does not get logged, and only the last messages ID gets logged.
+Note that the message content itself does not get logged, and only the last message ID gets logged.
 - Amount of times a user has said a specific keyword

 View Keywords [Here](https://github.com/ales-js/Slur-Jar/blob/main/keywords.md)

-Saved data is stored securely and is not sold or shared to third parties.
+Saved data is stored securely and is not sold or shared with third parties.

 Users may request data deletion by doing one of the following:
 - contacting @ales.js on Discord (May take up to a week)